 People fought and died to establish and preserve our system of government.
-We should not throw it away based on a philosophical point of view.
+We should not throw it away based on some trendy philosophical point of view.

-But again, some of his arguments in the abstract, have merit - until you look at the details.
+But again, some of these arguments in the abstract, have merit - until you look at the details.

 Abolishing FEMA, for example, is an interesting argument.
-Paul notoriously said that we should eliminate air conditioning for our troops in Afghanistan and then "give the money to FEMA or whoever needs it."
+Ron Paul notoriously said that we should eliminate air conditioning for our troops in Afghanistan and then "give the money to FEMA or whoever needs it."
 But then he says we should abolish FEMA.
 Make up your mind - but logical inconsistencies are a hallmark of Rand (Father and Son both) thinking.

 But of course, FEMA is not just in the flood business, and when a tornado wipes out a whole town, there should be some sort of efficient and proper response from the government to assist.
-After all, we can't just tell farmers to "not live in the midwest, because there might be tornadoes".
+After all, we can't just tell farmers to "not live in the Midwest, because there might be tornadoes."
 And disasters can strike anywhere - earthquakes in Missouri, floods in Vermont, hurricanes in New England - as we have seen in recent years.
 They are, by nature, unpredictable.

 The problem with this argument is that we tried it, already.
 In the 1950's, long before Ralph Nader, people were arguing that cars were unsafe - and they were.
-For a brief period, some manufacturers tried to sell "safety" in their cars - and it flopped.
+For a brief period in the 1950's some manufacturers tried to sell "safety" in their cars - and it flopped.
 Others touted giant chromed fins, and those sold like hotcakes.

 The idea that the average person on the street will properly perceive safety and risks of high technology is flawed.
 Most will gravitate toward low price, gaudy features, and a loud exhaust.
 If crash requirements were eliminated tomorrow, airbags would exit cars the day after.

 Paul, like most Libertarians, makes some good points.
 Government actions and subsidies have unintended and often negative consequences.
-Guaranteeing mortgages and student loans was a direct cause of the mortgage crises and today, a student loan crises.
+Guaranteeing mortgages and student loans directly caused the mortgage crises and today, a student loan crises.
 When banks lend money not based on real risk perceptions (which are smothered by government guarantees) then their incentive is to loan as much as possible to a person, regardless of whether they can pay it back.
-And as a result, prices, for bout houses and college skyrockets.
+And as a result, prices, for both houses and college, skyrocketed.
 Throwing money at problems doesn't make them better, and in fact, usually makes them far worse.

 And he is correct that government regulations can go off the rails sometimes.
 But the worst excesses of this are not because "Enviro-Nazis" are preventing citizens from dumping their used motor oil into the wetlands, but because staunch Republican Businessmen use these same regulations to give their own industries and companies a "leg up" on the competition.
 Our system of regulation is often corrupted in this way - blatantly favoring one player at the expense of the other.
-Regulations, even if "excessive", if evenly applied, evenly affect all industries equally and thus are not an excessive burden to some.
+Regulations, even if "excessive" if applied evenhandedly, affect all industries equally and thus are not an excessive burden to some.